COVID-19 testing in Australia - information for health professionals

 For more information see COVID-19 serology point-of-care tests.

 COVID-19 test performance

-Due to the urgent nature of the COVID-19 pandemic, a number of SARS-CoV-2 tests have undergone an expedited assessment by the TGA to enable their legal supply in Australia.
-These expedited assessments are based on the clinical and performance data currently available.
+The TGA continues to prioritise applications for COVID-19 tests taking into consideration the analytical and clinical performance data available at the time of application.
 All SARS-CoV-2 tests currently approved for supply are required to provide updated evidence to support the ongoing safety and performance of the tests to the TGA.

-The TGA is conducting a post-market review of all approved COVID-19 point-of-care serology tests to verify their performance and inform their best use.
+The TGA is conducting post-market review of all approved COVID-19 serology and rapid antigen point-of-care tests and rapid antigen self-tests to verify their performance and inform their best use.
 The Department of Health has engaged the Peter Doherty Institute to assist in the post-market validation of these tests.